 Medical Protection indemnity and representation

 We can provide advice and legal representation for regulatory council inquiries arising from health, performance, and professional conduct.
-We can help you from the outset, whether it be drafting a letter in response to a GMC inquiry or providing high-calibre legal representation at a full hearing.
+We can help you from the outset, whether it be drafting a letter in response to a GMC inquiry or providing world-class legal representation at a full hearing.

 We can provide advice and representation if you face allegations arising from the provision of clinical care to patients, concerning your professional conduct, competence and performance, or in relation to health problems that are having a significant effect on your clinical performance.

 We can help you prepare a report for the coroner (or procurator fiscal in Scotland) and advise you on how to conduct yourself at the inquest or Fatal Accident Inquiry.
 If necessary, we can arrange for legal representation on your behalf.

 We can help if you become the subject of criminal investigations that arise directly from your provision of clinical care to patients.
 This includes investigation or prosecution for gross negligence manslaughter.
 We can also help if you face an allegation of indecent or sexual assault – if that arises from your bona fide clinical practice.
 It is unlikely that we would assist where the allegations arise from personal conduct.

 A Good Samaritan act is one in which medical assistance is given, free of charge, in a bona fide medical emergency upon which you may chance, in a personal as opposed to a professional capacity.
 Examples include roadside accidents and emergencies at public events you attend as a spectator.

 In the unlikely event that legal proceedings follow, you would be entitled to ask for assistance, no matter in which country the legal proceedings are commenced.